-False melena: False melena is black tarry stool caused by food, supplements, medications, or minerals.
+False Melena: False melena is black tarry stool caused by food, supplements, medications, or minerals.
 Iron supplements can trigger false melena, along with foods that are blue, black, or green in color.
 Some examples of factors that can trigger false melena include black licorice, blueberries, iron supplements, lead, and bismuth.

-Hematochezia: This is the passage of black tarry stool when bleeding is present in the parts of lower digestive tract, such as the colon, rectum, or anus.
+Hematochezia: This is the passage of black tarry stool when bleeding is present in parts of the lower digestive tract, such as the colon, rectum, or anus.

 Signs and symptoms of black poop often relate to its underlying cause.
 Here is a list of potential signs and symptoms that may accompany black tarry poop:

-To properly diagnose the underlying cause of your black tarry stool your doctor will do a complete medical examination.
+To properly diagnose the underlying cause of your black tarry stool, your doctor will do a complete medical examination.
 They will run blood tests and imaging scans to determine any infection, blockages, or anything else that can contribute to black tarry stool.

 A colonoscopy or endoscopy may also be recommended to have a better look at the stomach and colon to check for any tears, polyps, or other sources of bleeding.

 Treatment for black tarry stool depends on the underlying cause.
 Some possible treatments for black tarry stool include antibiotics to combat infections, acid-reducing medications to treat ulcers, surgery for abnormal veins, removal of polyps, or simple diet changes like avoiding foods which can cause the stool to appear black or tarry.